-In their final year, students gain advanced knowledge and skills in specialised areas of social work practice which build on the foundation areas undertaken in Year 2 and Year 3.
-All students elect to undertake a minor in one of the advanced specialisation areas: - Child, Youth and Family or Mental Health or Health and Ageing.
-They will successfully complete an individual small scale research project in one of these fields and gain experience in reviewing the literature, research design/method, data gathering, analysis, interpretation of data and written and oral presentation of the project.
+In their final year, students gain professional practice skills in specialised areas of social work practice which build on foundation areas undertaken in Years 2 and Year 3: Child, Youth and Family or Mental Health or Health and Ageing.
 They complete their final field placement which is an opportunity to consolidate, deepen and extend learning.